Kangaroo Jack: Plot

 The following day, the three track Jackie Legs to the Todd River, attempting to catch the animal with bolas, but Louis accidentally botches their attempt when he panics after ants crawl up his pants.
 While waiting for the next opportunity to catch the kangaroo, Charlie begins developing feelings for Jessie.
 At the crack of dawn the following day, Smith and his henchmen shortly arrive, after following their camel tracks, and capture the trio.
 Charlie and Louis outsmart them, but find Frankie has tracked them down and is prepared to kill them.
 Jackie Legs suddenly returns, causing a fist fight between Smith's henchmen and Frankie's crew, who outmatch them.
 The distraction allows Charlie, Louis and Jessie to escape.
 The duo chases after the kangaroo while being pursued by Frankie and his goons.
 Louis finally retrieves the money from the kangaroo, and Charlie narrowly saves him from falling off a cliff.
 Charlie tries to hand the money to Frankie, who angrily declines and reveals that Sal sent them to Australia to pay for their own execution at the hands of Smith.
 As he is about to shoot Charlie, the Australian Federal Police force, led by a cop working undercover as an Outback guide, arrives and arrests Frankie, Smith, and their henchmen.
 Charlie reclaims Louis's jacket from the kangaroo.

 One year later, Charlie and Jessie are married and have used Sal's $50,000 to start a line of new hair care products bearing a kangaroo logo, along with Louis.
-Frankie and his goons have been imprisoned for life while Sal tried using his high level connections to avoid going to prison; this failed, and he is now awaiting trial.
+Frankie and his goons have been imprisoned for life, a fate Sal has also failed to avoid, and he is now awaiting trial.
 Jackie Legs, now called "Kangaroo Jack", continues to live happily in the Outback.
-Now able to speak again, Jackie breaks the fourth wall, explaining why the film should end with him since the title of the movie is named after him, and finally closes it with his version of Porky Pig's famous catchphrase: "That's all, blokes!"
+Now able to speak again, Jackie breaks the fourth wall, explaining why the film should end with him since it is named after him, and finally closes it with his version of Porky Pig's famous catchphrase: "That's all, blokes!"